istio/istio.io/content/en/docs/reference/config/analysis/ist0119/index.md

 layout: analysis-message
 ---

-This message occurs when a authentication.istio.io/v1alpha1 Policy specifies the use of JWT authentication, but the targeted [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/) is not configured properly.
+This message occurs when a authentication Policy specifies the use of JWT authentication, but the targeted [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/) is not configured properly.
 A properly targeted Kubernetes service requires the port to be named with a prefix of http|http2|https (see [Protocol Selection](/docs/ops/configuration/traffic-management/protocol-selection/)) and also requires the